bogdanshevchenko838-web/real-estate-scraper-demo/README.md

 ## How to Adapt This Scraper to a Real Website

-## 🛠️ How to Adapt This Scraper to a Real Website

 This project is intentionally structured so it can be quickly adapted to any real-world website.

 ### 1. Update HTML selectors